Yom Kippur: Repentance (Teshuva)

 Repentance in Judaism (Hebrew: Teshuva), traditionally, consists of regretting having committed the sin, resolving not to commit that sin in the future, and confessing that sin before God.

 While repentance for one's sins can and should be done at any time, it is considered especially desirable during the Ten Days of Repentance between Rosh Hashanah and Yom Kippur, and particularly on Yom Kippur itself.
 Thus, the Yom Kippur prayers contain extended confessions which list varieties of errors and sins, and to which one can add their own missteps, along with requests for forgiveness from God.

 According to the Talmud, "Yom Kippur atones for sins done against God (bein adam leMakom), but does not atone for sins done against other human beings (bein adam lechavero) until the other person has been appeased."
 Therefore, it is considered imperative to repair the harm that one has done to others before or during Yom Kippur.
 Yom Kippur is described in the prayers as "a day of creating love and brotherhood, a day of abandoning jealousy and strife".
 It is said that "if one does not remove hatred [from their heart] on Yom Kippur, their prayers are not heard".

-In recent generations other interpretations of Teshuvah have been presented.
+In recent generations other interpretations of teshuvah have been presented.
 They argue that the traditional, self-punishing practice of dwelling on and weeping over past sins often leads to depression and is counterproductive in the modern era.

-Instead of "repentance" (focusing on guilt and remorse over mistakes), they interpret Teshuvah in a more literal sense: "return" to God.
-This involves proactively filling one's life with Torah, Mitzvot, joy, love, and sincere prayer to G-d.
-When an individual is wholeheartedly focused on growing closer to the Divine light, the regrettable behaviors of ones past are then naturally recognized as a useless weight holding them back.
-This recognition triggers a genuine, aching remorse that causes the sin to fall away enabling the person to let go and continue growing.
-Thus, Yom Kippur should be used to reach towards the light and embrace God's unconditional love, allowing the messy stuff to fall away naturally.
+Instead of "repentance" (focusing on guilt and remorse over mistakes), they interpret teshuvah in a more literal sense: "return" to God.
+This involves proactively filling one's life with Torah, Mitzvot, joy, love, and sincere prayer to God.
+When one is wholeheartedly focused on growing closer to the Divine light, the regrettable behaviors of one's past are naturally recognized as a useless weight holding them back.
+This recognition triggers a genuine, aching remorse that causes the sin to fall away, enabling the person to let go and continue growing.
+Thus, Yom Kippur should be used to reach toward the light and embrace God's unconditional love, allowing the messy stuff to fall away naturally.